-Status: Fairly common regular spring and fall migrant east, rare central, accidental west.
+Status: Fairly common regular spring and fall migrant east and east-central, rare west-central, accidental west.

 Documentation: Specimen: UNSM ZM7313, 20 Apr 1901 Havelock, Lancaster Co.

 Taxonomy: This species and Nelson’s Sparrow were moved from Ammodramus to the new genus Ammospiza based on genetic studies that indicated former Ammodramus was paraphyletic (Chesser et al 2018).

 The correct spelling “LeConte’s” was discussed by Chesser et al (2017).

 Spring: Mar 30,31 (Swenk, Notes Before 1925), Apr 2 (specimen, UNSM ZM12194) <<<>>> May 20,21,22

 Migration is from mid-Apr through mid-May, although there are these very early records: one was in Clay Co 5 Mar 2000 (Jorgensen 2012), Peru Bottoms WMA, Nemaha Co 9 Mar 2016, Rowe Sanctuary, Buffalo Co 13 Mar 2010, Saunders Co 18 Mar 2018, Buffalo Co 23 Mar 2018, and a specimen (UNSM ZM10448) was taken in Lancaster Co 17 Mar 1909.
 Such early migrants may have wintered in the area or nearby; arrival of migrants in Kansas is in mid-Mar (Thompson et al 2011).
 See Comments.